Constraints on the mass and self-coupling of Ultra-Light Scalar Field Dark Matter using observational limits on galactic central mass: Modelling realistic cores

 so that if gravity always dominates over scalar self-interactions then we should have

 In this work, we will not focus on the case in which self-interactions dominate over gravity, hence, the range of ${\hat \lambda}_{ini}$ of interest to us is given by the above equation.
 Needless to say, if gravity is negligibly small, we go from the domain of Gross-Pitaevskii-Poisson equations to the domain of non-linear Schr\"{o}dinger equation.
+Since we are going to be interested in Ultra Light Dark Matter, we work with the following range of $m$